 To be eligible for health coverage through the Marketplace, you:

 If you have Medicare coverage, you’re not eligible to use the Marketplace to buy a health or dental plan.
 Learn more about Medicare and the Marketplace.

 U.S. citizens living in a foreign country for at least 330 days of a 12-month period are not required to get health insurance coverage for that 12-month period.
 If you're uninsured and living abroad under this definition, you qualify for a health insurance exemption.
 This means you don’t have to pay the fee that other uninsured people must pay.

-See question 12 on this IRS document to learn more about the rules for people living abroad.
+See question 12 on this IRS web page to learn more about the rules for people living abroad.